 How to Reheat Ribs in the Toaster Oven

-Most people don’t think about the toaster oven as option to reheat cooked ribs.
-After all, isn’t the toaster oven just for making things like individual pizzas and peanut butter toast?
+Most people don’t think about the toaster oven as option.
+After all, isn’t the toaster oven just for individual pizzas and peanut butter toast?
 Not necessarily.

 Think of your toaster oven as a miniature version of your large conventional oven: It serves the same purpose, it just does the job faster and with less energy.
 Speaking of faster, this method only works if you know how long to reheat ribs, which in this case is anywhere from 15 to 20 minutes.
 Times may vary depending on the cut of meat and your toaster oven, so make sure to check on the ribs often until they are heated all the way through.
 With that said, if you want to give this method a try, here are the steps Sidoti recommends to reheat ribs in the toaster oven.